Home with rooftop solar panels and wall-mounted battery at dusk

 A battery is more than a money saver.
 It is an investment in your home's independence.

 Based on a 6.6 kW solar system with a 10 kWh battery at average Australian electricity rates.
+Individual results vary by location, usage, and system size.

 Without a battery